vivekrudra980/devTinder/notes.md

 - writing userAuth middleware to authorize the user
 - adding expiry to jwt and cookies
 - adding basic sendConnectionRequest api
+- refactoring the code by offloading generate jwt and validating passwords to schema methods